JLeung46/Movie_recommender/README.md

 3.)
 Sort the matrix from least to greatest similarity.

 4.)
 Define a neighborhood size to represent the 'n' most similar items.

+5.)
+Check for items rated by the user and if it is within the neighborhood size.

+6.)
+Predict ratings for items not yet rated by weighing the similarity between the target item and other items user has rated.